Colorado Black Caucus Urges Governor Polis to Consider Inmate Population As "High-Risk"

 “The CDC has recognized that those working and living inside a prison are at increased risk for infection and that their risk to infect members of the community where prisons are located is exponentially higher as well,” said Representative Leslie Herod (D-Denver), Chair of the Colorado Black Caucus.
 “Communities of color, and Black people specifically, are over-represented in the prison population and over-represented in COVID deaths,” Leslie said.

-Black and Native Americans within the state are three times more likely to e incarcerated than white Americans while Latinx Coloradans are two times more likely to be incarcerated.
+Black and Native Americans within the state are three times more likely to e incarcerated than white Americans, while Latinx Coloradans are two times more likely to be incarcerated.
 These groups also suffer from increased levels of hospitalization and death due to COVID-19.

-The Colorado Black Democratic Legislative Caucus claims that this is an issue of health equity and that the state must follow science in the distribution of the COVID-19 vaccine.
+The Colorado Black Democratic Legislative Caucus claims that this is an issue of health equity and that the state must follow science to distribute the COVID-19 vaccine.

 “The impact of COVID-19 has been devastating for communities of color,” said Sen. Elect Janet Buckner (D-Aurora).
 “Any vaccine distribution plan should take into account health equity and the disproportionate amount of people of color who live in congregate settings while incarcerated,” Janet said.